Autocust/ai-chat-widget/README.md

 - `data-button-icon`: The icon for the chat toggle button (can be text, emoji, URL to image, or SVG markup).
 Default is `💬`.
 - `data-button-overlay-text`: Text for a notification bubble that appears next to the chat button on page load to attract attention.
 It disappears after a delay.
 If not set, no overlay is shown.
 - `data-button-overlay-delay`: The time in milliseconds for the button overlay to be visible before fading out.
 Default is `5000` (5 seconds).
+- `data-quick-messages`: A JSON-formatted array of strings to display as clickable suggestions for the user.
+These suggestions are only shown before the user sends their first message.
+Example: `data-quick-messages='["Question 1?", "Question 2?"]'`.
 - `data-cta-text`: The default text for the call-to-action button in the chat widget (can be overridden by bot messages or demo content).
 If not set, a default localized text is used (e.g., "Ask for information" in English).
 - `data-open-in-new-tab`: A boolean value to determine if URLs should open in a new tab.
 Default is `true`.
 - `data-enable-utm`: Set to `true` to include UTM parameters in product URLs.
 Set to `false` to disable UTM parameters.
 Default is `true`.